The monthly newsletter of the Blackhawk Chapter,

 National Federation of the Blind of Illinois

-Another month has slipped by, and it’s time again for our Blackhawk Chapter meeting.
-Join your fellow Federationists at our monthly meeting on Saturday, June 11, 2005.
+Our summer break is over, and Hawk Talk is back.
+Our swim party and picnic have passed, and it’s time for a “regular” Blackhawk Chapter meeting.
+Join your fellow Federationists at our monthly meeting on Saturday, September 10, 2005.
 The meeting will begin at 1:30 PM at our usual meeting place, the South Moline Township Center located at 637 17th Avenue, East Moline.

 Need a ride to our chapter meeting?
 Call Bob or Nancy Gardner at 755-8085 and we will make arrangements.
 Please let us know your need by Thursday night before the meeting so we can coordinate cars and drivers.

-To join the Blackhawk Chapter or to renew your membership for 2005, bring $2 to a chapter meeting, or mail that amount to: Kathy Kelley, 2107 13th Street, Moline, IL 61265.
+To join the Blackhawk Chapter or to renew your membership for the new 2006 year, bring $2 to the chapter meeting, or mail that amount to: Kathy Kelley, 2107 13th Street, Moline, IL 61265.

 UPCOMING SPECIAL EVENTS